Fujifilm X-E3 vs Panasonic LX15

-The Fujifilm X-E3 and the Panasonic Lumix DMC-LX15 (labelled Panasonic LX10 in some countries) are two digital cameras that were officially introduced, respectively, in September 2017 and September 2016.
+The Fujifilm X-E3 and the Panasonic Lumix DMC-LX15 (labelled Panasonic LX10 in some countries) are two digital cameras that were announced, respectively, in September 2017 and September 2016.
 The X-E3 is a mirrorless interchangeable lens camera, while the LX15 is a fixed lens compact.
-The cameras are based on an APS-C (X-E3) and an one-inch sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Panasonic provides 20 MP.
+The cameras are based on an APS-C (X-E3) and an one-inch (LX15) sensor.
+The Fujifilm has a resolution of 24 megapixels, whereas the Panasonic provides 20 MP.

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X-E3 and the Panasonic LX15.
-Three consecutive views from the front, the top, and the rear side are shown.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the X-E3 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX15 is notably smaller (29 percent) than the Fujifilm X-E3.
 In this context, it is worth noting that neither the X-E3 nor the LX15 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the LX15 has a lens built in, whereas the X-E3 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the X-E3 and their specifications in the Fujinon X Lens Catalog.